 If you receive a message asking to you disclose any sensitive information, do not respond.
 Instead, visit the company's official website and contact them directly.
 This way you can clarify the situation with them, and if it is a scam, they can hopefully look into taking it down.

-In fact, according to Cifas (the UK's fraud prevention service), there were almost 8,800 cases of people aged 21 or under becoming victims of money muling in 2020.
-While this was 12% less than the year before, it could have been due to people spending more time inside their homes in 2020.
+In fact, according to Cifas (the UK's fraud prevention service), there were over 7,000 cases of people aged 21 or under involved in money muling between January and June in 2021.
+That's a rise of 78% compared to the same period the year prior.

-When people are recruited as money mules, they will be approached by someone (perhaps someone in a bar, a neighbour or even someone you know relatively well) and they'll tell you that for some reason or other, they're unable to pay cash into their own account.
+When people are recruited as money mules, they will be approached by someone (perhaps on social media, in a bar or even by someone they know relatively well).
+The person approaching them might say that for some reason or other, they can't pay cash into their own account.

 Perhaps they're working cash in hand so can't be seen paying too much hard cash into their account in case they get chased for tax.
 They ask you to pay the cash into your own account and transfer it to them digitally, and they'll give you a 10% cut for your trouble.
 Simple, right?

 Wrong.
 Never offer to do this for someone!
 For a start, money laundering is illegal and if you get caught, you could face up to 14 years in prison.

 Secondly, you have no idea where this money could be coming from.
 If it's linked to drugs or some other crime and your account is linked to the case, the police will probably come looking for you.
 Don't take the risk!

 Fake websites and products

-With it now being so much easier and more common to buy from sites abroad, it can also be harder to suss out which are genuine and which are just out to get your hard-earned money.
+Since it's so much easier and more common to buy from sites abroad, it can also be harder to suss out which are genuine and which are out to just get your money.

-It's scarily common for websites to advertise products that are completely different to what they actually sell (which is a crime in itself), or even not really exist at all, and just be there to take your details and run with them.
+It's scarily common for websites to advertise products that are completely different to what they actually sell (which is a crime in itself).
+Or, the items may not really exist at all, and the site just wants to take your details and run with them.